 - Continue to promote the single unifying public transport brand for all scheduled public transport vehicles serving the GDA, to assist people in understanding the public transport network as a single entity.
-The Transport for Ireland brand will be clearly visible on travel information media, on all tickets and at all stops and stations and, in time, on all scheduled public transport vehicles. - Branding will be incorporated on direction signs to and from public transport stops and stations in all town centres, supplemented where appropriate with local maps indicating bus stops and rail stations, located prominently in town centres; - Branding will be used on service specific maps, supplemented with public transport network maps where appropriate, at bus stops, rail stations and in public transport vehicles; - Examine the feasibility of establishing a unified call centre for public transport information: - In accordance with the National Development Plan 2018-2027, implement new bus branding, integrating bus vehicles of different operators and types; and - The website www.transportforireland.ie will be enhanced and developed in line with best international examples.
+The Transport for Ireland brand will be clearly visible on travel information media, on all tickets and at all stops and stations and, in time, on all scheduled public transport vehicles. - Incorporate branding on direction signs to and from public transport stops and stations in all town centres, supplemented where appropriate with local maps indicating bus stops and rail stations, located prominently in town centres; - Use branding on service specific maps, supplemented with public transport network maps where appropriate, at bus stops, rail stations and in public transport vehicles; - Examine the feasibility of establishing a unified call centre for public transport information; - In accordance with the National Development Plan 2018-2027, implement new bus branding, integrating bus vehicles of different operators and types; and - Enhance and develop the www.transportforireland.ie website in line with best international examples.